Kansas City VA Medical Center

 Kansas City VA Optometry Residency Program

-The Kansas City VA Ocular Disease/Low Vision Optometry Residency is looking for enthusiastic, self starting individuals who enjoy learning in an exciting medical center environment.
+The Kansas City VA Ocular Disease Residency with an emphasis on Glaucoma and Low Vision is looking for enthusiastic, self-starting individuals who enjoy learning in an exciting medical center environment.
 Three residents are selected each year.
 The program is affiliated with the UMSL College of Optometry and was the first COE approved residency program in the United States.
-As of July 2010, the program has graduated more than 80 residents.
+As of July 2021, the program has graduated 115 residents.
 These individuals have gone on to become VA staff, optometry school faculty and deans, department of ophthalmology faculty, and practitioners in joint OD/MD practices all over the country.

 The mission of the Kansas City VA Optometry Residency is to help highly motivated residents become excellent doctors with expertise in ocular disease and low vision care.
 We want residents to develop into doctors who are confident, independent, keenly interested in self-awareness and self-improvement, and who know how to learn on their own.
-We want to develop their abilities as doctors scientifically through the understanding and application of evidence based medicine.
-We also want to develop their abilities as doctors humanistically through readings and conversations about the art of doctoring.
+The residents will expand their abilities as doctors scientifically through the learning and application of evidence based medicine.
+It is our goal to broaden their understanding of compassion in medicine through readings and conversations about the art of doctoring.
 We further want to develop great teachers – teachers of patients and of students – through readings and conversations about the art of teaching.

 Optometry Residency Program Description